 - Devise a study plan and stick to it.
-Research has shown that retention of information is linked to output - write notes, do practice questions and attempt past exam papers. - There is a bank of past papers on the student one drive. - Maintain a balance eat healthy, exercise, get 8 hours of sleep and manage your social life effectively to meet your goals. - Use the expertise of your teachers!
+Research has shown that retention of information is linked to output - write notes, do practice questions and attempt past exam papers. - There is a bank of past papers and marking guides on the student one drive in SEQTA. - Maintain a balance eat healthy, exercise, get 8 hours of sleep and manage your social life effectively to meet your goals. - Use the expertise of your teachers be in every class, ask questions, attend late study sessions.